haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 special2 `variable` `function`

-*  `variable` from scriptvariablealiases
+*  `variable` is from scriptvariablealiases

-*  `function` from specials
+*  `function` is from specials

 Example:
 ```
-# From BPRE0, 163B6B:
+# From BPRE0, 164D6B:
-special2 varResult GetBattleOutcome
+special2 varResult IsNationalPokedexEnabled
 ```
 Notes:
 ```